juliesymons/juliesymons/GettingStarted.md

 Sensors can be pipelined or unpipelined.
 Pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input.
 Pipelined sensors are the default.
 The class `UnpipelinedSensor` is used for unpipelined sensor, which does the work in series, first on the CPU, then the GPU at each step.
 And unlike the pipelined sensor, it must always return a nextValue.
 The **cct-core** library also contains sensor classes specifically for Vector and Color fields.

-#### Cogio Sensors
+#### cogio Sensors

-In the `BackgroundSubtraction` example, the `ColorMovie` API from `cogio` feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
-Other examples in the `cogio` folder of the tutorial illustrate APIs for reading movie files (in color or grayscale), a variety of image file formats, a webcam, and binary files.
+The `cogio` folder of the tutorial has examples that use the Sensors provided by the `cogio` library.
+The sensors used in these tutorials include ColorImage, ColorMovie, GrayscalMovie, ColorWebcam,  For example, the `BackgroundSubtraction` example, the `ColorMovie` Sensor API feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
+The `cogio` library also supports a variety of image file formats and binary files.

 #### cct-nn Sensors

-The **cct-nn** package also provides sensor APIs, such as `ByteDataSource`, used for reading binary files.
+The **cct-nn** package also provides Sensor APIs, such as `ByteDataSource`, used for reading binary files.
 There is also a `RandomSource` API, for generating random data.
-Several examples in the `toolkit/neuralnetwork/` directory use these APIs to read the MNIST training dataset and labels.
+The tutorial examples in the `toolkit/neuralnetwork/` directory demonstrate the use of the `ByteDataSource` and `ByteLabelSource` to read MNIST data and labels.

 ### Actuators